AlGepe/OmniCalcs/ValentinesSex/ValentinesSex.md

 ## 5 A -not so serious- note on frequency
 **==> GOAL: (Data about sex intercourse declining over the las 20 years, ¿ because scary sex-ed + new tech -inet-?)**

+The frequency of sexual interactions is of very little importance, however there are some interesting facts to talk about.
+For example, [studies have shown](https://www.bustle.com/p/how-much-sex-should-you-have-in-a-week-it-depends-on-your-age-new-study-finds-78455) that, statistically, couples that have sex once a week or more, on average, are happier than those who have less sex than that.
+However whether they have more sex because they are happier with each other or the other way around, is still a mystery.
+According to most experts we [should really not worry about others](https://www.huffpost.com/entry/how-often-you-should-be-having-sex-according-to-sex-therapists_n_57c5b96ee4b09cd22d92d358) and just focus on what works best for us and our relationship.

--We have said, and we will repeat, that frequency of sexual relationships is of very little importance, however there are some interesting facts to talk about.- By now you've probably discovered already that in the USA people have sex 78.5 times per year on average.
+By now you've probably discovered already that in the USA people have sex 78.5 times per year on average.
 This figures varies depending on what demographic group we look at, with a general decline in frequency with age.
 A question that might have crossed your mind is: "_was it always like this?_" and some of you might have even tried to guess the answer.

 "_Surely our parents didn't have as much sex than us, they lived other times when it was shameful and frown upon_" it's a very common thought amongst the younger generations.
 Surely Tinder and all the dating apps would have given us an edge...
-NOPE! <del>[CHUCK TESTA](https://www.youtube.com/watch?v=LJP1DphOWPs)</del> In fact, according to the data, we are having less sex than 20 years ago!
-That means that no matter what your age is, on averages our parents had more sex at our age than we do.
+NOPE! <del>[CHUCK TESTA](https://www.youtube.com/watch?v=LJP1DphOWPs)</del> In fact, according to the data, we are [having less sex than 20 years ago](https://link.springer.com/epdf/10.1007/s10508-017-0953-1?shared_access_token=hvifiUuXvBCKmPAnLeYDvfe4RwlQNchNByi7wbcMAY4YL86Mm2rvz6Dvu-ljx9jRFaiNrR5COBI0x2YjUz7yjxkR5ERWsGuo-unRRQJXxL6gBaE_UdtOWUkYUCtdu5EKVkJWFvEk3zVrKAl2dxVtxND7K-i4bmb6zkceBAJeg6c=)!
+That means that no matter what your age is, on average our parents had more sex at our age than we do.
 Shocking, right?

 The answer as to why is this happening is still unclear, and more data would be needed for a proper conclusion.
 However there are several factors that seem very likely to have an impact such as the physical distance we're building by using (ironically) social networks on the internet as well as the higher availability of entertainment options on demand.

-This last reason is what experts point towards as the
+Imagine a mildly sexual couple on a Friday evening with no plans...
+20 years ago there was either something interesting on the TV or there was nothing to do.
+Right now however, there's always a Netflix episode you can watch, a YouTube video to enjoy.... all on demand ready to prevent you from getting bored and shift you attention to your partner...
+Regardless of whether Netflix and chill made use less sexual, there's also the factor or knowledge and worry, specially when we mix sexual repression and bad sexual education.

 **=========><=========**

 [Article 1](https://www.cbc.ca/news/health/sex-frequency-study-us-1.4026067)

 [Article 2](https://globalnews.ca/news/3312027/how-often-are-people-having-sex-and-is-it-enough/)